To the Parent of the Dreamer Girl

 What to do when your daughter’s head is in the clouds

-She has a big imagination and lots of ideas.
-You love that about her.
-But sometimes you worry that her dreams seem impossible or she doesn’t finish things.
-I have some tips that can help you both.
+She has a big imagination and plenty of ideas.
+You love this about her, but sometimes you worry that her dreams seem impossible or that she doesn’t finish things.
+Here are some tips to help you both.

-Some children are analytical and reserved.
-Others are animated and social.
-In my book, The Child Whisperer, I call the four main ways that children move through life the 4 Types of children.
+First, recognize that every child moves through the world uniquely.
+Some children are analytical and reserved, while others are animated and social.
+In The Child Whisperer, I call these natural patterns the 4 Types of children.

-This child naturally has a random, animated nature.
-She can connect quickly to ideas, situations, and projects—and then disconnect just as easily.
-Because of this, parents or teachers may get frustrated that she always seems to get distracted or doesn’t follow through.
+This child has a naturally random, animated nature.
+She connects quickly to ideas, projects, and people—and may just as easily disconnect.
+Because of this, parents and teachers can get frustrated that she always seems distracted or doesn’t follow through.
+But instead of telling her to “get her head out of the clouds,” help her soar.
+These insights will help you nurture her dreams.

 She can’t help it.
 Ideas pop into a Type 1 child’s brain like bubbles.
 If you feel like you’re constantly having to say “no” or point out why ideas won’t work, this can feel overwhelming.
 But it doesn’t have to.